Last Updated on 2025-04-16 by Jorge Bastos

 From here, we continue to descend for another one to two km, but now with a mixture of stairs and slightly descending walkways.
 The landscape is beautiful, and the cliffs with the long walkways are reminiscent of the iconic Paiva walkways.

-At the end of this section of walkways, we come to a long suspension bridge that takes us to the other bank, and from here, we no longer have walkways and go along mountain paths for some time.
+At the end of this section of walkways, we come to a long suspension bridge that takes us to the other bank.
+From here, we no longer have walkways, and we have been going along mountain paths for some time.
 It is also here that we have the only relevant climb of this phase of the route.
 It’s tough, but it’s only about 300 meters.

 After about another 1.5 km, we cross another suspension bridge and enter a new section of walkways.
 This is relatively short and ends again on a suspension bridge, the third and last of this trail.
 This whole phase is descending, but only slightly.